lmaonator/komga-sync/docs/README.md

 If a link exists and you previously logged into the same site then the script will query your chapter progress and update it if it is higher.

-The script currently assumes that your chapter numbers in Komga are the same as the actual number of the chapter.
-This can be achieved by the use of `ComicInfo.xml` within `CBZ` archives or otherwise changing the metadata in Komga.
+The script by default uses chapter numbers from Komga which is probably only useful if your `CBZ` archives contain `ComicInfo.xml` files with correct chapter number or you use other tools to bulk set metadata.
+It can also parse filenames for chapter numbers, however the parser tends to have issues if the filename contains unrelated numbers or dates.
+This can be configured globally and overriden per series.
+When "Parse Filename" is selected then the parsed chapter number will be displayed below the file field on book pages.

 ## Usage